-The B9 is advertised to support HDMI 2.1, but with no HDMI 2.1 sources currently available, we can't test it.
-We will retest and update the review once an HDMI 2.1 source becomes commercially available.
+The LG B9 is advertised to support HDMI 2.1, but there weren't any HDMI 2.1 sources when we tested it.
+We can't test it with an HDMI 2.1 source because we've since sold the TV.

 This TV supports eARC when connected to a compatible AV Receiver, which allows it to send higher quality DTS:X and Dolby Atmos via TrueHD sound from an external device to your receiver.
 Like the 2018 LG OLEDs, it also supports DTS and Dolby Digital passthrough to a standard ARC receiver.

 This TV has a decent frequency response.
 The low-frequency extension is decent, similar to the C9, but slightly worse than last year's B8.
 This results in a bass without much thump or rumble, but with a decent amount of punch and body.
 The frequency response above the TV's LFE allows the TV to deliver clear dialog.
 Finally, this TV gets fairly loud without too much pumping and compression artifacts under maximum load, which is especially good for noisy areas.